graphql/graphql-spec/CONTRIBUTING.md

 is well aligned with the *guiding principles*, is a problem worth solving, and is the preferred solution to that problem.
 A *champion* is not expected to have confidence in every detail at this stage and should instead focus on identifying and resolving issues and edge-cases.
-To better understand the ramifications of a *proposal*, a *champion* is encouraged to implement it in a GraphQL library.
+To better understand the technical ramifications of the *proposal*, a *champion* is encouraged to implement it in a GraphQL library.

 Most *proposals* are expected to evolve or change and may be rejected.
 Therefore, it is unwise to rely on a *proposal* in a production GraphQL service.
-GraphQL libraries *may* implement *proposals*, though are encouraged to not enable the *proposal* feature without explicit opt-in.
+GraphQL libraries *may* implement *proposals*, though are encouraged to not enable the *proposed* feature without explicit opt-in.

 ## Stage 2: *Draft*

 An RFC at the *draft* stage is a fully formed solution.
-There is working group consensus that the problem identified is worth solving, and this particular solution is preferred.
+There is working group consensus that the problem identified should be solved, and this particular solution is preferred.
 A *draft's* goal is to precisely and completely describe the solution and resolve any concerns through library implementations.
 A *draft* must be a pull request.